realnews-gateway/emergency-publishing-system/emergency-channel/security/metadata.md

 - **Uniformity over uniqueness**
   Prefer generic, predictable metadata to avoid fingerprinting.

-- **Defense against traffic analysis**
+- **Defend against traffic analysis**
   Reduce timing, size, and structural signals that adversaries could exploit.

-Metadata minimization applies to every module in the pipeline.
+These principles apply to every module in the pipeline and to all telemetry exported outside the internal trust boundary.

 ---

-## Types of Metadata Removed
+## Metadata Categories and Handling

-The system removes or sanitizes the following metadata categories:

 ### 1. Internal Processing Metadata
-- Module names
-- Internal IDs
-- Routing paths
-- Processing timestamps
-- Debug or trace information
+**Examples:** module names, internal IDs, routing paths, processing timestamps, debug traces.
+**Handling:** Remove or replace with non‑reversible, aggregated values.
+Do not export raw processing traces; keep them internal and access‑controlled.

-### 2. User-Related Metadata
+### 2. User‑Related Metadata
-- IP addresses
-- User identifiers
-- Device fingerprints
-- Behavioral patterns
+**Examples:** IP addresses, user identifiers, device fingerprints, behavioral patterns.
+**Handling:** Never export raw user identifiers.
+Use deterministic hashing only for internal correlation and only in access‑restricted stores; external exports must use aggregated buckets.

-### 3. Network Metadata
+### 3. Network and Transport Metadata
-- Source/destination hints
-- TLS session identifiers (when possible)
-- Timing patterns (normalized)
+**Examples:** source/destination hints, TLS session identifiers, timing patterns.
+**Handling:** Use encrypted channels; avoid exporting TLS internals.
+Normalize timing and avoid unique transport identifiers in external artifacts.

 ### 4. Storage Metadata
-- File system paths
-- Internal record IDs
-- Encryption key identifiers
+**Examples:** filesystem paths, internal record IDs, raw encryption key identifiers.
+**Handling:** Strip or replace with per‑module non‑reversible identifiers.
+Never include raw key material or plaintext storage references in exported metadata.

 ### 5. Publishing Metadata
-- Server-side timestamps
-- Internal version numbers
-- Channel-specific identifiers

-Only safe, minimal metadata is allowed to remain.
+**Examples:** server-side timestamps, internal version numbers, channel-specific internal IDs.
+**Handling:** Publish only sanitized, minimal metadata.
+Do not include processing history or internal timestamps; if a timestamp is required, use a public, sanitized timestamp field.

 ---

-## Allowed Metadata
+## Allowed Metadata (examples)

-The system retains only metadata that is:
+Retain only metadata that is:

-- Required for correct operation
+- **Required for correct operation**, and
-- Non-sensitive
+- **Non-sensitive**, and
-- Non-identifying
+- **Non-identifying**, and
-- Non-correlatable
+- **Non-correlatable**.

-Examples include:
+Permitted examples:

-- Content title
+- Content title (if non-identifying)
-- Public timestamp (optional, sanitized)
+- Public timestamp (optional, sanitized/rounded)
 - Language
-- Category or tags
+- Broad category or tags (predefined, low‑cardinality)
-- Channel type
+- Channel type (e.g., "emergency", "public")

-All other metadata is removed or replaced.
+All allowed metadata values must be drawn from controlled enumerations documented in `metrics-values.md` or equivalent.

 ---

-## Metadata Normalization
+## Normalization and Anonymization Techniques

-To prevent fingerprinting and correlation:
+To reduce fingerprinting and correlation risk, apply the following techniques:

-- Timestamps are rounded or replaced
-- Payload sizes are padded (optional)
-- Field ordering is normalized
+- **Timestamp handling**: round timestamps to coarse buckets or replace with relative buckets; avoid exporting high‑resolution timestamps.
+- **Size normalization**: optionally pad payload sizes to reduce size‑based fingerprinting.
+- **Field normalization**: enforce canonical field ordering and canonical serialization.
-- Optional noise can be added to timing
+- **Noise and jitter**: where appropriate, add small, bounded noise to timing signals before export.
-- Identifiers are regenerated per module

-Normalization ensures that adversaries cannot infer internal behavior.
+- **Identifier regeneration**: regenerate identifiers per module or per export session; avoid persistent cross‑module identifiers.
+- **Aggregation**: export only aggregated counts or histograms for high‑volume signals.

+Document the chosen normalization parameters and aggregation windows in each module's implementation notes.

 ---

-## Metadata in Transport
+## Transport Considerations

-Transport metadata is minimized by:

-- Using encrypted channels
+- Use encrypted channels for all internal transport.
-- Avoiding custom headers
+- Avoid custom headers that leak internal topology.
-- Removing unnecessary protocol fields
-- Using uniform request patterns
-- Avoiding unique identifiers in URLs
+- Do not include unique identifiers in URLs or query strings that are exported.

-Transport metadata is treated as sensitive and minimized accordingly.
+- Use uniform request patterns where feasible to reduce observable differences between requests.

 ---

-## Metadata in Publishing

-Publishing channels receive only:

-- Sanitized content
-- Minimal metadata
-- No internal identifiers
-- No processing history

-Publisher never exposes:

-- Internal timestamps
-- Module names
-- Routing information
-- Storage references

-This prevents external observers from learning about system internals.
+## Logging and Telemetry

+- **Internal logs** may contain higher‑fidelity metadata but must remain in access‑controlled internal stores.
+- **Exported telemetry** must be anonymized and aggregated; never export per‑submission identifiers or raw removed metadata lists.
+- **Correlation tokens**: use ephemeral, short‑lived correlation tokens for debugging; do not persist or export them externally.
+- **Audit logs**: retain detailed audit logs internally for incident response, but apply strict RBAC and retention rules (see `audit-and-logging.md`).

 ---

+## Publishing Rules

+When preparing content for external publishing:

+- Strip all internal processing metadata.
+- Replace internal timestamps with sanitized public timestamps or omit them.
+- Remove module names, routing information, and storage references.
+- Ensure any retained metadata is drawn from the allowed list and uses controlled enumerations.

+---

+## Testing and Validation

+- **Unit tests**: assert that modules strip prohibited metadata fields before export.
+- **Integration tests**: validate that exported artifacts contain only allowed metadata and conform to normalization rules.
+- **Adversarial tests**: simulate correlation attacks to verify that normalization and aggregation prevent linkage.
+- **CI gates**: include automated checks that scan for prohibited fields (e.g., `user_id`, `ip_address`, `internal_id`) in files intended for export.

+---

+## Governance

+- Define allowed metadata enumerations and publish them in `metrics-values.md` or a central policy file.
+- Changes to allowed metadata or normalization parameters require approval from `@Empus/security`.
+- Review metadata policies quarterly or after any incident that indicates leakage risk.

+---

+## References

+- `audit-and-logging.md`
+- `trust-boundaries.md`
+- `key-management.md`

+---

 ## Summary

-The metadata minimization subsystem provides:

-- Strong protection against metadata leakage
-- Uniform, non-identifying metadata across all modules
-- Defense against correlation and fingerprinting
-- Strict removal of internal and sensitive fields
-- Consistent sanitization across transport, storage, and publishing

-It ensures that the Emergency Channel remains safe even when adversaries analyze metadata instead of content.
+Metadata minimization reduces the risk that adversaries can infer sensitive information from non‑content signals.
+By enforcing strict removal, normalization, and aggregation rules, the Emergency Channel minimizes correlation and fingerprinting risks while preserving necessary operational observability.